 It’s easy to get tripped up with the differences between serums, essences and toners here.
 Look at what the product does versus what a brand calls it.
 I.e. toners and essences usually go before serums but again, double check you aren’t duplicating ingredients.

 Do you need multiple serums?
 No. Serums should be targeted to goals, ideally 1-2 will cover it for you.

 How Often: Look at the directions.
-If your serum has a certain ingredient like a retinoid or resurfacing agent like an exfoliator you may want to use once a day or less.
+If your serum has a certain ingredient like a retinoid or resurfacing agent like an exfoliator you may want to use less than directed.
+It all depends on how potent it is.
+For example, a 1% retinol should be used less often when starting out than a .1% retinol.
+Same thinking for exfoliants.
 If it’s an antioxidant, peptide or a gentler serum that is restorative and hydrating, you can use 2x a day.